Opening dates and times:Sun 13 Apr, Sun 15 June, Sun 20 July, Sun 17 Aug, Sun 21 Sept (2-4.30)

 Description:Beautiful 5-acre garden famous for its mirror-image herbaceous borders.
 Carpets of spring bulbs especially snowdrops.
-A large and unusual collection of plants and shrubs giving yr-round interest incl. over 40 varieties of sweet pea.
+A large and unusual collection of plants and shrubs giving yr-round interest.
 1-acre walled garden featuring prize-winning vegetables, fruit and flowers.
-Small arboretum
+Small arboretum.
+Trial of hardy Nerine cultivars in association with RHS

 Further details:This is a real plantsman’s garden, full of interest all year round, and especially from April until October.